 If needed, I will use more intense techniques – but those instances are rare.
 Further, for me, all things being equal the most important thing to me is that you are able to relax and enjoy your treatment.
 While most of us understand that some discomfort may be necessary to get and stay healthy, I don't see any reason to make that discomfort more profound than it absolutely needs to be!
 We will always talk about what I plan to do, and make sure it doesn't cross any difficult boundaries for you.

 I believe that treatment is more effective when all the senses and aspects of a person are being impacted.
-For example, I tend to use music specially selected to enhance your treatment, and also love to use essential oils which add a relaxing element to the session.
+Music, essential oils and appropriate lighting all help to put you into a relaxed state of mind.
 The surface you rest on is warm and comfortable, and I use various methods to make sure you don't get chilly as you lie there during treatment.
 This combination of overt treatment (the needles), sound (music), scent (essential oils) and care paid to your warmth and softness seem to have a more powerful effect than any of those aspects alone.

 Finally, know that I can – and often do – use non-insertive techniques in treatment.
 Cupping, moxibustion, various types of bodywork and qigong can all be used to stimulate the body in ways similar to acupuncture.
 If you want to learn more about the non-insertive techniques, please click here.
 While there are times that needling a point is absolutely necessary – we can always discuss other options – never hesitate to start a conversation about this.